Alabama extends mask mandate for a month, breaking with Texas, Mississippi

 “While I’m convinced that a mask mandate has been the right thing to do, I also respect those who object, and believe that this was a step too far in government overreach,” she said.

-Even as he urged Americans to stay vigilant, Fauci expressed optimism about a gradual return to normalcy by the end of the summer or early fall if the vaccine rollout goes smoothly, the majority of Americans agree to be vaccinated and new virus variants prove to be manageable.

-“It’s not going to be a light switch on and off... it’s going to be gradual,” he said.

-Reporting by Susan Heavey in Washington, Caroline Humer and Peter Szekely in New York; Writing by Barbara Goldberg; Editing by Bill Berkrot
+Reporting by Susan Heavey and Jeff Mason in Washington, Caroline Humer and Peter Szekely in New York; Writing by Barbara Goldberg; Editing by Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.